 Either way, why settle for the crib sheets they have in stores when you can have something better?

-This tutorial will show you how easy it is to make your own fitted crib sheet.
+This tutorial will show how easy it is to make your own.

 I love flannel sheets, they are so soft and cozy – perfect for keeping the little ones warm on chilly winter nights.
 And we do have some rough winters here, I can tell you.